Gentianella calcis subsp. calcis

 Difficult.
 Should not be removed from the wild.

-At serious risk of extinction from the spread of weeds such as Hieraceum pilosella L., Dactylis glomerata L. and Sedum acre L., and because the population is so small natural disturbances caused by storms, slumping, rock and boulder fall..
+At serious risk of extinction from the spread of weeds such as Festuca rubra, Pilosella officinarum L., Dactylis glomerata L. and Sedum acre L., and because the population is so small natural disturbances caused by storms, slumping, rock and boulder fall.
 Previously regarded (as Gentiana aff. astonii (c) (CHR 519113; Awahokomo)) as Range Restricted in de Lange et al. (2004).

 gentianella: Little Gentiana (named after Gentius, 6th century king of Illyria, who found the roots of the yellow gentian to have a healing effect on his malaria-stricken troops)